awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## Recon:IAMUser/NetworkPermissions<a name="recon-iam-networkpermissions"></a>

-### A principal invoked an API commonly used to change the network access permissions for security groups, routes, and ACLs in your AWS account\.<a name="recon-iam-networkpermissions_description"></a>

-#### <a name="recon-iam-networkpermissions_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="recon-iam-networkpermissions_full"></a>

-This finding indicates that a specific principal \(AWS account root user, IAM role, or IAM user\) in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This principal has no prior history of invoking this API\.

-This finding is triggered when resource access permissions in your AWS account are probed under suspicious circumstances\.
-For example, if a principal invoked the `DescribeInstances` API with no prior history of doing so\.
-An attacker might use stolen credentials to perform this type of reconnaissance of your AWS resources in order to find more valuable credentials or determine the capabilities of the credentials they already have\.

-#### <a name="recon-iam-networkpermissions_remediation"></a>

-**Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## Recon:IAMUser/ResourcePermissions<a name="recon-iam-resourcepermissions"></a>

-### A principal invoked an API commonly used to change the security access policies of various resources in your AWS account\.<a name="recon-iam-resourcepermissions_description"></a>

-#### <a name="recon-iam-resourcepermissions_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="recon-iam-resourcepermissions_full"></a>

-This finding indicates that a specific principal \(AWS account root user, IAM role, or IAM user\) in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This principal has no prior history of invoking this API\.

- This finding is triggered when resource access permissions in your AWS account are probed under suspicious circumstances\.
-For example, if a principal invoked the `DescribeInstances` API with no prior history of doing so\.
-An attacker might use stolen credentials to perform this type of reconnaissance of your AWS resources in order to find more valuable credentials or determine the capabilities of the credentials they already have\.

-#### <a name="recon-iam-resourcepermissions_remediation"></a>

-**Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

 ## Recon:IAMUser/TorIPCaller<a name="recon-iam-toripcaller"></a>

 ### An API was invoked from a Tor exit node IP address\.<a name="recon-iam-toripcaller_description"></a>